|

 - Spring Turkey Season

-Youth Turkey: February 22-23 Spring Turkey: March 4-6, 14-16, 21-23 Permit, Stamp, and License Requirements - Quota permit, hunting license, management area permit, and wild turkey permit.
+Youth Turkey: February 27 - March 2 Spring Turkey: March 10-12, 20-22, 27-29 Permit, Stamp, and License Requirements - Quota permit, hunting license, management area permit, and wild turkey permit.
 Legal to Hunt - Gobbler or bearded turkey.
+Regulations Unique to Spring Turkey Season -1.
+Legal shooting hours are ½ hour before sunrise until sunset.
+2. Hunting other animals is prohibited.
+3. Only bows, crossbows, PCP airguns propelling a bolt or arrow, and centerfire and muzzleloading shotguns using #2 or smaller shot size may be used for hunting.

 - Migratory Bird Season

-Permit, Stamp, and License Requirements - Quota permit (if hunting during a quota period), hunting license, management area permit, migratory bird permit, state waterfowl permit and federal duck stamp (if hunting waterfowl), and military license or ID (if harvesting waterfowl during the veterans and military waterfowl hunt).
+Migratory game birds and crows may be hunted during their respective statewide seasons.
+See migratory bird hunting regulations.
+Permit, Stamp, and License Requirements - Quota permit (if hunting during any quota period), hunting license, management area permit, migratory bird permit, state waterfowl permit and federal duck stamp (if hunting waterfowl), and military license or ID (if harvesting waterfowl during the Veterans and Active Military Waterfowl Hunt days).
 Legal to Hunt - See migratory bird season dates, bag limits, and regulations.
 Non-protected birds may also be taken.
+Regulations Unique to Migratory Bird Seasons - All Migratory Bird Regulations shall apply.

 1. Hunting ducks, geese, or coot with lead shot is prohibited.

-2. Centerfire and muzzleloading shotguns are allowed for hunting migratory birds during established area seasons when migratory birds are legal to hunt.
+2. Centerfire and muzzleloading shotguns are allowed for hunting migratory birds during established area seasons when migratory birds are legal to hunt

-provided they may not take wildlife with a gun.
+provided they may not harvest wildlife.

 - Fishing